Investors flock to Russia's $5 billion Sberbank stake sale

 Analysts at Uralsib suggest Sberbank's success could come at the expense of VTB, which is expected to publish not "very bright" second-quarter earnings this week.

-(Reporting by Oksana Kobzeva, Olga Popova, Katya Golubkova, Kylie MacLellan, Olivia Oran, Tommy Reggiori Wilkes and Megan Davies; Writing by Megan Davies; Editing by Douglas Busvine and Mark Potter)
+(Reporting by Oksana Kobzeva, Olga Popova, Katya Golubkova, Kylie MacLellan, Tommy Reggiori Wilkes and Megan Davies; Writing by Megan Davies; Editing by Douglas Busvine and Mark Potter)

 LONDON European shares climbed to a new 14-month high on Wednesday, supported by well-received earnings updates from companies such as Lloyds, Telefonica Deutschland and Scor.